La Montagne Noire

 La Montagne noire is a lyric drama in four acts and five scene by Augusta Holmès from 1884 and created in 1895.

 Historical context

-Augusta Holmès begin to compose La Montagne noire in 1884 with a libretto by is own hand.
+Augusta Holmès begin to compose La Montagne noire in 1884 with a libretto by her own hand.
 It was predicted to be a great success by Édouard Dujardin.
 The story is inspired by an oriental custom which consists in uniting two men by the oath to consider themselves as brothers, even if it means sacrificing their lives for the other.
 This is the subject of the drama, the passionate part of which is reminiscent of Carmen.

 Creation

 The work was first performed at the Paris Opera on 8 February 1895.
 The staging was done by Alexandre Lapissida, the vocal director was Édouard Mangin and the choir director L. Delahaye, the choreography by Joseph Hansen, the sets by Marcel Jambon and the costumes by Charles Bianchini.

 Characters

 Abstract

 The action takes place in 1657 in Montenegro, then in a village on the Turkish border.